tiborsulyan/autologout/README.md

 ### Usage

-Enable the extension and set the timeouts in the settings
+Enable the extension and set the timeouts in the admin area

 ### TODO

 - Handle timeout in the admin area
-- Better integration with logout
+- Better integration with Flarum's native logout feature
 - Test compatibility with beta 14
 - Fix validation of settings